Tuesday, October 17, 2023

 Another common Strawman authors like Hill engage in is calling the Millennial Kingdom "temporary", that's not what Revelation 20 implies, what ends the Thousand Years is Satan being let lose, The Kingdom is saved from Satan's attempt to end it and does in my view have continuity with New Jerusalem.
 I'm sure I differ with a lot of mainstream Premillenialists on this but to me the New Heavens and New Earth are just as Carnal as the Millennium, it's the Spiritual being added to it that is the distinction.

 There is also a lot of debating about "why the Church rejected Chilialism" as if there is no dispute that it did.
-The mainstream Hierarchy of the Church seems to have slowly distanced itself from it (even Gregory of Nysa was clearly still a Futurist in what he says about the Antichrist).
-But the common people remained broadly Futurist as shown by popular literature like Pseudo-Methodius.
+The mainstream Hierarchy of the Church seems to have slowly distanced itself from it (though even Gregory of Nysa was clearly still a Futurist in what he says about the Antichrist).
+But it was never formally condemned by a Council and the common people remained broadly Futurist as shown by popular literature like Pseudo-Methodius.

 Sunday, October 1, 2023